Foxboro Stadium: Naming rights

-The original name in 1971 was Schaefer Stadium for the brewery of that name in an early example of the sale of naming rights.
+The original name in 1971 was Schaefer Stadium for the brewery of that name in an early example of the sale of naming rights to a company that did not own the stadium.
 When this agreement expired after the 1982 season, Anheuser-Busch took over the rights.
 Instead of putting the name of one of its brands of beer on the stadium, Anheuser-Busch agreed to name it in honor of the Sullivan family, then the majority owners of the Patriots.
 The name Sullivan Stadium took effect on May 23, 1983.
 After Sullivan went bankrupt and Robert Kraft purchased the stadium, Kraft stripped Sullivan's name and renamed the venue "Foxboro Stadium".
 Although the official spelling of the town's name is "Foxborough", the shorter spelling was used for the stadium.

 During the ownership of Victor Kiam, ESPN anchor Chris Berman humorously referred to the facility as "Shaver Stadium", a pun on Kiam's fame from Remington razor commercials and the stadium's original name.

 Notable events

 Soccer

 The venue hosted numerous significant soccer matches, including six games in the 1994 FIFA World Cup.
 Foxboro Stadium was the last stadium where Diego Maradona scored a World Cup goal in a game against Greece, and where he last played in an official FIFA World Cup match against Nigeria on June 25, 1994.

 The stadium hosted five games in the 1999 FIFA Women's World Cup, the 1996 and 1999 MLS Cups, and the inaugural Women's United Soccer Association Founders Cup.

+The stadium's final soccer match was the qualifying match between the United States and Jamaica, which the United States won 2-1.